kyy13/pod-io/README.md

 #### Checksum
 * Choose between no checksum, `adler32` checksum, or `crc32` checksum and a starting 32-bit checksum value when saving and/or loading a file.
-* pod-index will automatically read and validate checksums on load.
+* pod-io will automatically read and validate checksums on load.

 #### Compression Level
 * Choose betweening varying levels of compression based on `zlib`'s DEFLATE compression levels.